Items to Remain at Camp

 Please Keep at Home

 We ask that you personally check your child’s backpack each day prior to them leaving for camp to ensure that only camp appropriate items are included.
-No electronic games, mp3 players, CD players, cell phones, trading cards, valuables or pets are allowed in camp.
+No electronic games, cell phones or smartwatches, trading cards, valuables, or pets are allowed in camp.
 Also, no candy or gum.
 We provide all the necessary equipment for camp activities.
 The possession of alcohol, drugs and weapons are prohibited on the camp property.